o2r-project/erc-spec/docs/spec/index.md

 ### Nested runtime

-The embedding of a representation of the original runtime environment, in which an analysis was conducted, is crucial for supporting reproducible computations.
+The embedding of a representation of the original runtime environment, in which the analysis was conducted, is crucial for supporting reproducible computations.
 Every ERC MUST include two such such representations:

 1. an **executable runtime image** of the original analysis environment for re-running the packaged analysis, and